GiulioRossetti/cdlib/docs/reference/viz.rst

 Analytics plots
 ^^^^^^^^^^^^^^^

-Community evaluation outputs can be easily used to generate a visual representation of the main partition characteristics.
+Community evaluation outputs can be easily used to represent the main partition characteristics visually.

 .. autosummary::
     :toctree: generated/